hartwigmedical/hmftools/sv-linx/README.md

 ```

 ### Generating cached Ensembl data files
-To annotate SVs with gene information and to support fusion detection, LINX uses gene, transcript, exon and protein domain information from the Ensembl database.
+To annotate SVs with gene information and to support fusion detection, Linx uses gene, transcript, exon and protein domain information from the Ensembl database.
-To improve performance, this data is first extracted into 4 CSV data files and then loaded into memory each time LINX runs.
+To improve performance, this data is first extracted into 4 CSV data files and then loaded into memory each time Linx runs.

-To generate these 4 data files, first run LINX with these command line options:
+To generate these 4 data files, first run Linx with these command line options:

 ```
 java -cp sv-linx.jar com.hartwig.hmftools.linx.gene.GenerateEnsemblDataCache